dotnet/machinelearning/docs/code/SchemaComprehension.md

 `IDataView` [type system](IDataViewTypeSystem.md) differs slightly from the C# type system, so a 1-1 mapping between column types and C# types is not always feasible.
 Below are the most notable examples of the differences:

-* `IDataView` vector columns may have a fixed (and known) size, C# arrays can not.
+* `IDataView` vector columns often have a fixed (and known) size.
+The C# array type best corresponds to a 'variable size' vector: the one that can have different number of slots on every row.
 You can use `[VectorType(N)]` attribute to an array field to specify that the column is a vector of fixed size N. This is often necessary: most ML components don't work with variable-size vectors, they require fixed-size ones.
-* `IDataView`'s **key types** don't have an underlying C# type either.
-To declare a key-type column, you need to make your field an `uint`, and decorate it with `[KeyType(Min=A, Count=B)]` to denote that the field is a key with the specified range of values.
+* `IDataView`'s [key types](IDataViewTypeSystem.md#key-types)  don't have a natural underlying C# type either.
+To declare a key-type column, you need to make your field an `uint`, and decorate it with `[KeyType]` to denote that the field is a key, and not a regular unsigned integer.

 ### Full list of type mappings
 The below table illustrates what C# types are mapped to what `IDataView` types: